-Course competences Code Description CB06 Possess and understand knowledge that provides a basis or opportunity to be original in the development and / or application of ideas, often in a research context.
-CB07 Apply the achieved knowledge and ability to solve problems in new or unfamiliar environments within broader (or multidisciplinary) contexts related to the area of study CB08 Be able to integrate knowledge and face the complexity of making judgments based on information that, being incomplete or limited, includes reflections on social and ethical responsibilities linked to the application of knowledge and judgments CB09 Know how to communicate the conclusions and their supported knowledge and ultimate reasons to specialized and non-specialized audiences in a clear and unambiguous way CB10 Have the learning skills which allow to continue studying in a self-directed or autonomous way CE01 Solve physical and mathematical problems, planning their solutions based on the available tools and time and resource constraints CE02 Develop the ability to decide the appropriate techniques to solve a specific problem with special emphasis on those problems associated with the Modeling in Science and Engineering, Astrophysics, Physics, and Mathematics CE05 Know how to obtain and interpret physical and/or mathematical data that can be applied in other branches of knowledge CE07 Ability to understand and apply advanced knowledge of mathematics and numerical or computational methods to problems of biology, physics and astrophysics, as well as to build and develop mathematical models in science, biology and engineering CE08 Ability to model, interpret and predict from experimental observations and numerical data CG03 Present publicly the research results or technical reports, to communicate the conclusions to a specialized court, interested persons or

-Know how to communicate with the academic and scientific community as a whole, with the company and with society in general about

-Develop critical reasoning and the ability to criticize and self-criticize

-CT05 Autonomous learning and responsibility (analysis, synthesis, initiative and teamwork)
+4. Degree compete ences achieved in this course Course competenc es Code Description CB06 Possess and understand knowledge that provides a basis or opportunity to be original in the development and / or application of ideas, often in a research context.
+CB07 Apply the achieved knowledge and ability to solve problems in new or unfamiliar environments within broader (or multidisciplinary) contexts related to the area of study CB08 Be able to integrate knowledge and face the complexity of making judgments based on information that, being incomplete or limited, includes reflections on social and ethical responsibilities linked to the application of knowledge and judgments CB09 Know how to communicate the conclusions and their supported knowledge and ultimate reasons to specialized and non-specialized aud non CB10 Have the learning skills which allow to continue studying in a self-directed or autonomous way CE01 Solve physical and mathematical problems, planning their solutions based on the available tools and time and resource constraints CE02 Develop the ability to decide the appropriate techniques to solve a specific problem with special emphasis on those problems associated with the Modeling in Science and Engineering, Astrophysics, Physics, and Mathematics CE05 Know how to obtain and interpret physical and/or mathematical data that can be applied in other branches of knowledge CE07 Ability to understand and apply advanced knowledge of mathematics and numerical or computational methods to problems of biology, physics and astrophysics, as well as to build and develop mathematical models in science, biology and engineering CE08 Ability to model, interpret and predict from experimental observations and numerical data CG03 Present publicly the research results or technical reports, to communicate the conclusions to a specialized court, interested persons or organizations, and discuss with their members any aspect related to them CG04 Know how to communicate with the academic and scientific community as a whole, with the company and with society in general about Physics and/or Mathematics and its academic, productive or social implications CT03 Develop critical reasoning and the ability to criticize and self-criticize CT05 Autonomous learning and responsibility (analysis, synthesis, initiative and teamwork)